yousuketakada/ball_pyramid_puzzle/README.md

 <details>

 <summary>
-See how to assemble the pyramid shown above step by step.
+See how to assemble the six pieces, step by step, into the pyramid shown above.
 </summary>

 1. Place `d` in a corner of the base.